aaatipamula/Notes/Math/Linear Algebra.md

 > This process is also called *gaussian elimination* #gaussian-elim

-*Theorem*: If A is Invertible then REEF of A is I
+*Theorem*: If A is Invertible then RREF of A is I

 **Leading Variable**: